votca/votca/share/doc/advanced_topics.rst

       convert_potential gromacs potential_to_gromacs.sh

 the third line indicates the script we need.
-If the output of is not clear, one can try to find the right script in sec. [sec:csg\_table].
+If the output of is not clear, one can try to find the right script in :ref: `_reference_scripts`.
 Alternatively, check the folder

 .. code:: none